Tevton/tevton_tools/README.md

 ### Increment Save
 Saves the current .hip file with an automatically incremented version number (e.g. `scene_v001.hip` → `scene_v002.hip`).

-### Render Nodes Setup
+### Render Nodes Manager
-Find null nodes inside selected nodes with specified prefix and create SOP Geometry node for each node found with prefix.

-### SOP Nodes to Solaris
-Converts selected SOP import references into Solaris LOP layer nodes for USD-based workflows.
+Scans selected geo nodes for null nodes with a specified prefix and creates render geometry nodes in /obj.
+Optionally creates chained SOP Import nodes in /stage for Solaris workflows.
+Auto-detects mode based on selection — select source nodes to create render nodes, or select existing render nodes to create SOP imports only.